 Create a DSP connection to Microsoft 365

-The Microsoft 365 connector will be deprecated soon.
+The Microsoft 365 connector is planned for deprecation.
 See the Release Notes for more information.

 To get data from the Office 365 Management Activity API into a data pipeline in Splunk Data Stream Processor (DSP), you must first create a connection using the Microsoft 365 connector.
 In the connection settings, provide the credentials of your Microsoft Azure Active Directory (AD) integration application so that DSP can access your data, and schedule a data collection job to specify how frequently DSP retrieves the data.
 You can then use the connection in the Microsoft 365 source function to get data from the Office 365 Management Activity API into a DSP pipeline.